 I think the question of wishlists might be a good thing to bring up with your partner when neither one of you has a birthday (or Christmas/other gift-giving holiday) coming up so you can get on the same page about what each of you thinks is polite.
 You might just have to come out and say it: “What do you think of wishlists?”
 Don’t criticize any gifts from the past and make it clear it’s not that you don’t trust his taste— just explain your practical reason that you’re sure you’d both rather get things you really want.
 If you have a mature and communicative relationship, it shouldn’t be too awkward of a conversation to have.

 On the one hand I think it’s a good idea because then you get what you really.
 But one the other hand it’s a lot more difficult for the birthdaygirl or boy to make a list like that, because I always have a hard time trying to figure out what I really want for my birthday.
-The other thing that sucks about wislists is that you already know what you’re gonna get, so it’s not a suprise anymore, that kinda bugs me :pposted over 3 years ago
+The other thing that sucks about wislists is that you already know what you’re gonna get, so it’s not a suprise anymore, that kinda bugs me :pposted almost 4 years ago

 I send wishlists to people.
 For my last birthday, I told them that no matter what gift they get me, if they also have a pack of Skittles, it’ll make up for it if I was NOT to like the present.
 I liked everything I got from people, but I also got Skittles so it was a win/win.